Ocean cruising in Cozumel

 Cozumel cruises: Best things to do in Cozumel

 Cozumel cruise excursions are not complete without learning all about Mexico’s favourite drink on one of the brilliant tasting tours that take place daily at Hacienda Antigua, in San Miguel.
 Experts will walk you through the history and production of tequila, explaining the correct way to savour the local beverage, as well as why you might just find a worm in the bottom of your bottle.
 You’ll finish up by sampling a wide variety of different tequilas.
 Wobble your way back to the beach afterwards for a well-earned siesta.

 Relax at a beach club

 Keen to get off deck and feel the sand under your feet?
-The coast south of San Miguel is dotted with beautiful beach clubs, where you can escape the crowds and soak up Cozumel’s incredible beach vibes in comfort.
+For one of the best things to do in Cozumel, the coast south of San Miguel is dotted with beautiful beach clubs, where you can escape the crowds and soak up Cozumel’s incredible beach vibes in comfort.
 Consider buying a day pass to Nachi-Cocom Beach Club, one of the most picturesque on the island, nestled in a palm-fringed cove.
 For the price tag, you’ll enjoy unlimited food and drinks, free Wi-Fi, Jacuzzi and swimming pool with swim-up bar, plus loungers, hammocks umbrellas.
 At Money Bar Beach, the food is tasty and inexpensive, and you can borrow snorkelling gear for free, as well as use the shower, bathrooms, and changing rooms to freshen up before reboarding your cruise ship.

 Get your culture fix